-FORMAT: The paper must be typed, double spaced, stapled, and submitted to me by the beginning of class on the date specified on course syllabus.
-Late papers will be subject to the policy stated in the course syllabus.
+FORMAT and DEADLINE: The paper must be typed, double spaced, stapled, and submitted to me by the beginning of class on the date specified on course syllabus.
+Papers submitted on time will be returned within a week with comments.
+I will accept late papers on the following Monday for full credit, but I make no guarantees for a prompt return.
+I will not accept any paper that is more than a week late.
 E-mailed papers will only be accepted with prior approval.